 Years of Experience

-For those who claim five to nine years of work experience, pay generally amounts to about $9.19.
-Broken down by tenure, the largest share of Dunkin' Donuts employees (49 percent) have one to four years of experience and typically earn $8.61 per hour.
+Respondents who have been working for five to nine years make about $9.75 per hour on average.
+Broken down by tenure, the largest share of Dunkin' Donuts employees (64 percent) have one to four years of experience and earn $9.18 per hour on average.

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Scheduling; employees claiming this as part of the toolbox earn a median of about $12.00.
-One of the more prevalent skills at Dunkin' Donuts is Customer Service, with a fair portion considering it a key competency.
-Many workers are also familiar with Cash Handling, Food Preparation, and Customer Relations.
+The highest-paying skill to have in this role seems to be People Management; employees claiming this as part of the toolbox earn a median of about $10.00 per hour.
+Customer Service is a popular skill in the Dunkin' Donuts workforce; a solid majority of those surveyed report putting it to use in their jobs.
+Some other standard skills here are Cash Handling, Food Preparation, and Customer Relations.

 Benefits and Perks